justinjeong001/Vietnam-National-Education-Impact-Analysis/README.md

 > *TOPIK perception does not vary significantly across students with different lengths of Korean language study.*

-The ANOVA result (F = 0.528, p = 0.715, η² = 0.0004) shows that mean exam appropriateness scores are essentially flat across all five learning-duration bands — from students with less than six months of exposure to those with more than two years.
-The negligible effect size (η² < 0.001) means that learning background explains effectively zero variance in how students perceive the exam's fairness and appropriateness.
+The per-domain Bonferroni-corrected ANOVA results (Listening: F(4,5028)=1.973, p=0.096, η²=0.0016; Reading: F(4,5028)=2.972, p=0.018, η²=0.0024; Writing: F(4,5028)=0.611, p=0.655, η²=0.0005) show that no domain reaches significance after Bonferroni correction (α=0.0167 for 3 simultaneous tests).
+The maximum effect size across all domains (η²=0.0024) is negligible — well below the conventional 0.01 threshold — meaning that learning background explains effectively zero variance in how students perceive the exam's fairness and appropriateness.

 **Policy implication:** TOPIK does not systematically advantage experienced learners over beginners.
 This is a meaningful equity property for a national graduation instrument applied to a diverse student population of 1.1 million.
-The Ministry can represent this finding accurately as: *"No evidence of duration-based bias was detected in the pilot cohort."*
+The Ministry can represent this finding accurately as: *"No evidence of duration-based bias was detected in the pilot cohort across any of the three primary TOPIK domains after Bonferroni correction."*

 ### Finding 2 — Implementation Levers for MoET